aeharding/sevenhills/src/solo-rates.md

 pageTitle: Solo rates
 date: 2018-02-16
 layout: page.html
+nav:
+  soloRates: true
 ---

 ## Solo (IAD) Skydive rates to get your "A" license

-One of the benefits of the [IAD](../instructor-aided-deployment) instructional method for obtaining an "A" license is how __cost effective__ it is, especially as you're first starting out.
+One of the benefits of the [IAD](../instructor-assisted-deployment) instructional method for obtaining an "A" license is how __cost effective__ it is, especially as you're first starting out.
 Because your first six jumps are done at a lower altitude, the plane consumes less fuel and runs for shorter times which allows us to pass the savings on to you.
-This allows you to get a feel for the sport without spending a lot of money relative to other methods.
+This allows you to get a feel for the sport without spending a lot of money compared to other methods.

-The [IAD training method](../instructor-aided-deployment) is a __unique__, __special__, __proven__ and __very effective__ method that's not taught at many dropzones.
+The [IAD training method](../instructor-assisted-deployment) is a __unique__, __special__, __proven__ and __very effective__ method that's not taught at many dropzones.
 It's an __excellent__ way to get your "A" license and begin your skydiving career!
 To learn more about becoming a licensed skydiver, [click here](../become-a-licensed-skydiver).

 ## Package rates